-You might not be realizing that as companies that create a lasting advantage also innovated their business model.
+You might not be realizing that companies that create a lasting advantage also innovated their business model.
 But when Apple is selling you an iPhone at a very high-profit margin, it’s using a reverse razor and blade business model strategy.

 Where the content you can download on iTunes and the countless number of Apps you can find on the Apple Store, is given to you either for free or for a low price and no friction.

-Thus, I’m suggesting five books that helped me navigating in the topic by combining theory and practice.
+Thus, I’m suggesting five books that helped me navigate in the topic by combining theory and practice.
 I’m not earning any affiliations from those books (you might notice there is no link to them).

-Those are books I believe you must read if you want to develop un-understanding of the discipline, quickly.
+Those are books I believe you must read if you want to develop an un-understanding of the discipline, quickly.

 The business model navigator is a book that comes out from the research of

 Also, the authors have done massive and exciting research into 55 and over business model patterns that have shaped our times.
 It is an excellent source of inspiration.